luceneplusplus/LucenePlusPlus/README.rst

 Welcome to lucene++ version **3.0.2**.

-Lucene++ is an up to date C++ port of the popular Lucene, a high-performance, full-featured text search engine library.
+Lucene++ is an up to date C++ port of the popular Java Lucene library, a high-performance, full-featured text search engine.

 Components